sopra-fs23-group-05/Client/README.md

 ## High-Level Components
 The client application consists of several high-level components
-* The [Lobby-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/LobbyPage.js) component is responsible for managing the overall lobby functionality.
-It serves as the main entry point for users, providing them with essential lobby details such as the Access Code.
-On the lobby page, users can join a team and navigate to other pages, such as the [Settings-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Settings.js) or the [Invite-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Invite.js).
+* The [lobby page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/LobbyPage.js) component is responsible for managing the overall lobby functionality.
+It serves as the main entry point for users, providing them with essential lobby details such as the access code.
+On the lobby page, users can join a team and navigate to other pages, such as the [settings page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Settings.js) or the [invite page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Invite.js).
- The lobby page also enables the Lobby-Leader to initiate the game.
+ The lobby page also enables the lobby leader to initiate the game.
-* The [Settings-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Settings.js) component handles the configuration and customization of the game settings.
+* The [settings page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Settings.js) component handles the configuration and customization of the game settings.
- The Lobby-Leader can view and modify various settings details, such as the number of rounds or the time allocated per round.
+ The lobby leader can view and modify various settings details, such as the number of rounds or the time allocated per round.
 Additionally, he can choose from multiple categories for the card deck.
-* The [Game-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Game.js) component is the core component responsible for managing the game itself. it displays crucial game details, including the current score and timer.
+* The [game page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Game.js) component is the core component responsible for managing the game itself.
+ It displays crucial game details, including the current score and timer.
 Also, it presents the card with its taboo words and enables communication through the chat feature.
-Upon completion of a turn, the game page navigates the users to the [Pregame-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/PreGame.js) to prepare for the next turn.
-Once all rounds are played, the game page directs users to the [Endscreen](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Endscreen.js) when the all rounds are played.
+Upon completion of a turn, the game page navigates the users to the [pregame page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/PreGame.js) to prepare for the next turn.
+Once all rounds are played, the game page directs users to the [endscreen](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Endscreen.js).
-* The [Endscreen](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Endscreen.js) component provides users with a summary of the game's outcome.
+* The [endscreen](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Endscreen.js) component provides users with a summary of the game's outcome.
 It displays the number of rounds played and showcases the final team scores, declaring the winner-team.
- Additionally, the endgame page presents a ranking of player scores, highlighting the best player of the game.
+ Additionally, the endscreen presents a ranking of player scores, highlighting the best player of the game.
 Players have the option to share the game results on Twitter.

 ## Illustrations